Limani123/Assignmet/README.md

 To run a code:
-put dataset file in the same folder as the code then in terminal type the below command: python text_classification.py.
+put dataset file in the same folder as the code then in the terminal type the below command: python text_classification.py.
 At the end it is also asking for user input to classify the user sentence.
 Here it using the saved model used in the code to predict the result.